SwedishSubmarine/dotfiles/README.md

 Yes I use home-manager for my server, I really really really really need it I promise (i do not)

+### Colors
+Yea it's weird I call it "Colors" at this point considering it's used for almost all my theming.
+Thank god for my awesome girlfriend telling me I shuold just handle theme stuff like this instead of having a bunch of long if statements like I did originally.
+Those were gross and bad and this is cool and awesome.
+Anyways it should be pretty extensible as long as you're a bit liberal with color schemes to fit into this scheme.

 ### Neovim
 I use both vim config and lua config under `program.neovim` to set options.
 This